Bill Clinton returns to DNC to tear into Trump before the introduction of Tim Walz, Harris' VP pick

 Texas Rep. Veronica Escobar, from the border city of El Paso, said, “Forget what you hear on the news, I’m from there" and added, “When it comes to the border, hear me when I say, you know nothing, Donald Trump.”

-Rep. Bennie Thompson, D-Miss., spoke about the attack on the U.S. Capitol on Jan.
+Rep. Bennie Thompson of Mississippi spoke about the attack on the U.S. Capitol on Jan.
 6, 2021.
-Thompson chaired a congressional committee that investigated the mob overrunning the Capitol, saying, “They wanted to stop the peaceful transfer of power for the first time in American history.”
+He chaired a congressional committee that investigated the mob overrunning the Capitol, saying, "They wanted to stop the peaceful transfer of power for the first time in American history."

 “Thank God they failed,” Thompson said.

-Two high-profile governors, Wes Moore of Maryland and Josh Shapiro of Pennsylvania, were speaking, as did a string of high-profile senators.

-Democrats are trying to demonstrate that they have a large number of future potential contenders for the White House beyond Harris, and that includes others who have gotten huge cheers while appearing throughout the week at the convention, like Michigan Gov. Gretchen Whitmer.

-Walz hasn't been as high-profile.
-In fact, many Americans had never heard of the governor until Harris chose him to join her ticket.
+Many Americans had never heard of Walz until Harris made him her running mate.
 In his first weeks of campaigning, he’s charmed supporters with his background and helped to balance Harris’ coastal background as a cultural representative of Midwestern states whose voters she needs this fall.

 But Walz also has faced scrutiny, including questions about embellishing his background.
 His wife this week clarified that she did not undergo in vitro fertilization, as Walz has repeatedly claimed, but used other fertility treatments.
 Republicans also have criticized Walz for a 2018 comment he made about carrying weapons in war.
 Though he served in the National Guard for 24 years, he did not deploy to a war zone.